-Amerikaner are cake-like cookies you find in German bakeries for after school snacks.
-They are vanilla flavored, with icing on the bottom of the cookie and served upside-down.
-For the history of Amerikanern in Germany, see below.
+Amerikaner is a cake-like cookie commonly featured in German bakeries for after school snacks.
+Vanilla flavored with icing on the bottom of the cookie and served upside-down, the history of Amerikanern in Germany is an interesting one.

 - 1/4 teaspoon salt